Counselling workshops and groups

 Topics covered and what you will learn:

 Each session focuses on a specific topic: Procrastination, Perfectionism, Sleep, and Low Self Esteem.
-The students will learn about the aforementioned topics and coping strategies to start addressing these difficulties.
+Students will learn about these topics and coping strategies to start addressing these difficulties.

 Reviews: see what other students are saying about this workshop